BILL BECKERMAN Bookkeeper

 NATHAN GRAVER Graphic Designer

 Ben has performed for audiences around the world as violist of the Naumburg Award-winning New World String Quartet, the Stanford String Quartet, the Orpheus Chamber Orchestra, and the Los Angeles and New York Philharmonic Orchestras.

 Ben served as director of the Crowden School in Berkeley from 1999 to 2002, where he founded the popular chamber music series Sundays at Four.
-In 2002, he succeeded founding music director Edgar Braun at the SFCO, and in the same year was appointed music director of the award-winning youth ensemble, the Palo Alto Chamber Orchestra.
-Although conducting takes the lion’s share of Ben’s time and energy, he can still be heard performing onstage at the SFCO’s Classical at the Freight and around the Bay Area with various friends and colleagues.
+In 2002, he succeeded founding music director Edgar Braun at the SFCO, and in the same year he was appointed music director of the award-winning youth ensemble, the Palo Alto Chamber Orchestra.
+Although conducting takes the lion’s share of Ben’s time and energy, he can still be heard violing on the SFCO’s Classical at the Freight chamber music series in Berkeley and around the Bay Area with various friends and colleagues.

-Kristen first came on board in February of 2012 as the SFCO's operations coordinator.
-It was within this position that she familiarized herself with the organization, its mission and its community.
-The board of directors appointed her executive director in June of 2013.
+Kristen first came to the SFCO in 2012 when she was named the orchestra’s operations coordinator.
+It was within this role that she actively familiarized herself with the organization, its mission, and its community.
+The SFCO’s board of directors appointed her executive director in June of 2013.

 While performing has since taken a back seat to her arts admin post, Kristen enjoys playing both violin and viola with Berkeley Symphony and the Bay Area Rainbow Symphony as often as time allows.